People depend on sufficient and clean freshwater. However, sufficient and clean freshwater depends on the decisions people make.

 The array of possible changes creates a host of uncertainties for both water and people.

-The Water Sustainability and Climate Project (WSC) at the University of Wisconsin-Madison is an integrated effort to understand how water and the many other benefits people derive from nature could change over time.
-The project is focused on the Yahara Watershed in southern Wisconsin, a place that is both unique and representative of other places in the Upper Midwest.
+The Water Sustainability and Climate Project (WSC) at the University of Wisconsin-Madison was an integrated effort to understand how water and the many other benefits people derive from nature could change over time.
+The project focused on the Yahara Watershed in southern Wisconsin, a place that is both unique and representative of other places in the Upper Midwest.

 - In light of a changing climate, how do the different ways people use and manage land and water affect the resilience and sensitivity of ecosystem services, or the benefits people derive from nature?

 - How could regional governance adapt to better meet people's diverse land and water needs?